xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 # Final thoughts

 We hope you find it useful.
-Please contact us if you need any help, find an issue, or struggle with anything.
-We are open to any suggestions and to provide help with any issue you might have using the library.
+Please contact us if you need any help, encounter an issue, or struggle with anything.
+We are open to any suggestions and to provide help with any issue you might face using the library.

 Don't hesitate to [propose](https://github.com/xmartlabs/react-native-line/issues) or [collaborate](https://github.com/xmartlabs/react-native-line/pulls) with any feature you would like to add.
 We will be more than happy to keep this project growing!